MarkWilcock/Generative-AI-Course/10 Introduction.md

 ## Large Language Models (LLMs)

 A large language model is a type of Generative AI program designed to understand, generate, and interact with human language.
 It's trained on vast amounts of text data.
-An LLM uses statistical analysis and language modelling techniques to repeatedly predicts the next word in a sentence to build a response to a prompt.
+An LLM uses statistical analysis and language modelling techniques to repeatedly predict the next word in a sentence to build a response to a prompt.

 It does not always choose the _most_ probable next word.
 This is controlled by a setting named "temperature" If the temperature becomes warmer, the LLM is less likely to choose the most probable word and the output becomes more creative.